-EDSP 6480 Instruction Strategies and Curriculum Development for Deaf and Hard of Hearing Students educators can use to help the gifted meet those needs at school and at home.
+EDSP 6480 Instruction Strategies and Curriculum Development for Deaf and Hard of Hearing Students

 Utilization of curricular and language theories and principles of deaf education to create or choose a practical sequence of learning activities for deaf and hard of hearing students.
 Includes methods of teaching basic subjects to deaf students.